2025 FHA Mortgage Insurance Premiums (MIP)

 Indian Lands (Section 248) do not require a UFMIP.

-Applies to all Mortgages except:
+This applies to all Mortgages except:

 • Streamline Refinance and Simple Refinance Mortgages used to